 Consider exported flight plan files as disposable since almost all the export formats have limitations resulting in data loss.
 Remember that you can always restore them by loading the original LNMPLN file and exporting again.

 See also Flight Plan Formats for more information on the supported flight plan formats.

-Little Navmap always uses file names based on the pattern set in options on page Flight Plan for the file formats LNMPLN, PLN (only FSX, P3D and MSFS), FGFP (FlightGear), HTML and GPX.
+Little Navmap always uses file names based on the pattern set in the column

 The path is highlighted red once a format is enabled for export with a non existing directory or file.
 Hover the mouse above the path to see more detailed error messages.

-Directories (for some export formats files) have to exist for the export to work.
+Directories (files for some export formats) have to exist for the export to work.

 A dialog is shown, if any unsupported features are detected in the current flight plan when trying to save a plan.
-You can disable this dialog for future saves if you know what you are doing.
+You can disable this dialog for future saves.

 Cancel in this dialog stops the export.
 No files will be exported.